Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x] all: unset or set to local variables that are needed only locally
 - [ ] `functions_common.sh`: process argument validation in add program instead of execute_installation, to stop installation if a permission mismatch is found
 - [ ] `functions_common.sh`: Allow to match against arguments with different case and different - or _
+- [x] `data_features.sh`, `data_common.sh`: Migrate initialization commands from .bashrc to .profile redefining a bash_functions to a bash_profilefunctions, so they are installed in .profile.
+Define auxiliar var for that PATH
+- [x] `data_features.sh`: fix sysmontask, which cannot be installed being user (run setup.py).
+You can clone it and install it in portable mode as user, but the explicit instllation has to be done with root.

 ###### Axel
 - [x] Delete / rearrange arguments of one letter